 In addition to having your proposed activity assessed, we also have construction guidelines for you to follow when working around or near our ROW.

+An electronic version of this brochure can be found by scanning this QR code or visiting enbridge.com/ brochures.
 Below are some general guidelines; however, there may be more job-specific construction guidelines that our representative will provide you prior to beginning your work.

-- Once written consent is obtained, we require at least three working days' notice prior to the commencement of any work or excavation over or near our pipeline ROW so that we may field-locate our pipelines.
-Enbridge may require its representative be onsite before any excavating, crossing, backfilling or construction activities occur within the prescribed area.
-The Enbridge representative will let you know if they need to be on-site during your activities.
-The Enbridge representative is authorized to stop any work that is being performed in an unsafe manner. - No building, structure or obstruction is allowed to be erected within the pipeline ROW.
-If you have questions related to pipeline ROW width, just ask and we'll be happy to share that information with you. - An Enbridge representative must give written approval for heavy equipment to cross pipelines at any location. - Excavation within the pipeline ROW must be performed in accordance with company-approved procedures. - 5 In addition to complying with the above requirements, you must follow all federal and/or provincial laws and regulations including applicable One-Call requirements.
-To see your One-Call requirements, visit clickbeforeyoudig.com.
+- Once written consent is obtained, we require at least two to three working days' notice prior to the commencement of any work over or near the ROW so we can field-locate our pipelines.
+Additionally, Enbridge may require a representative on-site before any construction activities occur within the prescribed area.
+Your representative will inform you if this is required.
+If any work being performed is deemed unsafe, your representative is authorized to stop such activities. - 2 No building, structure or obstruction is allowed to be erected within the pipeline ROW.
+If you have questions related to the width of the pipeline ROW, just ask and we'll be happy to share that information with you. - A company representative must give written approval for heavy/non-exempt equipment to cross pipelines at any location. - Excavation within the pipeline ROW must be performed in accordance with company-approved procedures. - 5 In addition to complying with the above requirements, you must follow all federal and/or provincial laws and regulations including applicable One-Call requirements.
+To learn more, visit clickbeforeyoudig.com.